 What Rewards Do You Get?

-Once you hit the Silver tier, you also get three months of free Stan membership and one month of free Kayo, as well as one-off access to Telstra Platinum tech support (even for non-Telstra products).
-And at the Gold tier, that’s increased to a full six months of free Stan, three months of Kayo (that’s over $150 value right there) and unlimited 24/7 access to Telstra Platinum support.
-Telstra Business members also get the same perks and features with the addition of three months of Telstra Business Tech Services for your business.
+Once you hit the Silver tier, you also get six months of BINGE, three months of free Stan membership and one month of free Kayo, as well as one-off access to Telstra Platinum tech support (even for non-Telstra products).
+And at the Gold tier, that’s increased to a full nine months of free BINGE, six months of free Stan, three months of Kayo (that’s over $200 value right there) and unlimited 24/7 access to Telstra Platinum support.
+Telstra Business members also get discounted movie and sports tickets, exclusive presale access to concerts, arts, and other events with the addition of three months of Telstra Business Tech Services for your business.

 The real star of Telstra Plus, though, is the Rewards Store.
 It’s in here you’ll find a huge range of desirable things you can spend your points on – smart watches, gaming accessories, tablets, mobile broadband devices, smartphones, headphones, speakers, smart home devices and accessories.
 There’s actual valuable stuff here for all levels of spending, from huge brands like Apple, Samsung and Google – and if you don’t have enough points for something you want, in many cases you can toss in a bit of cash along with some points and grab yourself a bargain.